I2obiN/Java-Based-Password-Manager/README.md

    jar file will decrypt Chrome passwords and output to text file in working directory

    Goal:
-   Firefox next, need to get the json file into a byte array, decrypt, then output
+   Firefox next, get the hard one out of the way first I guess

 ## Steps: